Learning Outcomes

 Who pays capital gains tax in business?

 CGT is paid by individuals—including sole traders and partners—when they dispose of chargeable assets.
+Trustees and personal representatives can also be charged when trust or estate assets are disposed of.
 Companies do not pay CGT; instead, they pay corporation tax on capital gains.

 Key Term: capital gains tax

-A tax charged on the increase in value (gain) realised by individuals (including sole traders and partners) when a chargeable asset is disposed of.Key Term: chargeable person
+A tax charged on the increase in value (gain) realised by individuals (including sole traders and partners), trustees and personal representatives when a chargeable asset is disposed of.Key Term: chargeable person

-Any individual or partner (not a company) who makes a chargeable gain when disposing of a chargeable asset.Key Term: chargeable asset
+Any individual, partner, trustee or personal representative (not a company) who makes a chargeable gain when disposing of a chargeable asset.Key Term: chargeable asset

 Most tangible and intangible items of property, other than sterling and certain exempt assets.
 Includes land, shares, goodwill, and business equipment used for trade.